 In its pilot year of 2015, thousands of high schools from all 50 states participated and preserved over 50,500 individual recordings at the Library of Congress.
 In 2016, StoryCorps will continue to work with educators around the country to preserve the voices and stories of an entire generation of Americans over a single holiday weekend.

-- Follow-Up Activities for your Students
+- Follow-up activities for your students

-- StoryCorps Great Questions
+- Updated Great Questions list

 Know a high school student or teacher?
 Help us spread the word.

 Use this language to invite a teacher, high school student or someone you know to take part in this historic effort: